hotrodorm/hotrod/hotrod-project/docs/docs-5/guides/hello-typesolver.md

 ## Part 2 &mdash; Creating a Table and Generating the Persistence Layer

-In this part we create an in-memory table in H2 database and we generate the persistence layer from it.
+In this part we create an in-memory table in an H2 database and we generate the persistence layer from it.

 ### Preparing the Database Script that Creates the Database